carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 >
 {: .callout}

-# Configuring twarc in the Terminal
+# Configuring Twarc in the Terminal

 Continuing in the terminal window, we will configure Twarc so that it is connected to your Twitter developer account and to your app.
 If you do not have a twitter developer account, please